What to Bring

 1 poncho and/or rain gear for trips in Jan.-Mar. (including rain boots, etc.)

-Swim suit (one-piece swimsuit please;
+Swim suit (one-piece swimsuit may be most appropriate for cultural sensitivity)

 Facial washcloths if desired (not